 Test it Well

 No matter if you are ordering online or picking up from the store, testing is imperative.
-Breus says there are three points to consider: you want a mattress that supports your body without sinking at the hips; gives relief and comfort at pressures points like the knees, hips, shoulder and head; and lets your muscles relax, specially your back.
-If your bed is too hard or too soft, you won’t be evenly distributing your weight to support these pressure points, and you will hold your body in tension, which prevents soundful rest.
+Breus says there are three points to consider: you want a mattress that supports your body without sinking at the hips; gives relief and comfort at pressures points like the knees, hips, shoulders and head; and lets your muscles relax, specifically your back.
+If your bed is too hard or too soft, you will not be evenly distributing your weight to support these pressure points, and you will hold your body in tension, which prevents sound rest.

 “Here’s a trick I teach people: when you go to the store, have someone take a piece of masking tape and run it straight down the middle of your back across your spine, then when you’re lying there, somebody could look at you and see almost instantly if your spine is curving or not.”
 The right mattress will help your sleeping posture, and help you maintain a healthy back by keeping your head, shoulders and hips aligned.